Term vs. Permanent

 Some term policies are renewable, and some are able to convert into permanent.
 Some offer a 'return of premium' option, which will return the invested funds at the conclusion of the term.
 Unfortunately, these types of policies have higher premiums.

-A policy's monthly premium is calculated at the time of purchase, and is dependent upon one's age and health at that time.
+A policy's monthly premium is calculated at purchase, and is dependent upon one's age and health at that time.
 Generally speaking, however, companies will not insure a term that lasts beyond the policy holder's eightieth birthday.

-Permanent Life, or whole life, pays out no matter what age you live to.
-Monthly premiums are fixed, and are generally a lot higher.
+Whole life, or permanent life, pays out no matter what age you live to.
+Monthly premiums are fixed, and are usually a lot higher.
 To ensure premiums remain in place, companies generally inflate the premium costs in earlier years.
 This is done in order to compensate for the possibility of a long-lived policyholder.
 As your cash value increases, you have the option to borrow against it, surrender the policy for a payout, or collect dividends on it.

 - Universal Life